MCV-2024-C1-Project/Team7/README.md

-# Master Computer Vision, Module C1
+# Master in Computer Vision.
+Introduction to Human and Computer Vision

 ## Module C1 - Week 1
 The goal of this week's task is to match pictures of paintings from a large image database with other image queries that feature those artworks.
 The resemblance between each query and each image in the database is assessed based on their visual content; specifically, the similarity between their histograms.